KelseyRMonson/Umbrella-Academy/README.md

 A 10-week course created by [Kelsey Monson](https://github.com/KelseyRMonson) to teach **dry lab** skills to **wet lab** scientists (because an ☔ keeps you dry when it's wet, get it?)

 ## What is hosted on the GitHub?
-Here you will find the code for the hands-on exercises to get students comfortable using the command line ([Getting Started with the Command Line](Command-Line)) and R ([Getting Started with R](tbd)).
-It also includes an exercise to practice data cleaning ([Data Normalization and Cleaning](tbd)).
+Here you will find the code for the hands-on exercises to get students comfortable using the [command line](Command-Line) and [R](tbd).
+It also includes an exercise to practice [data cleaning](tbd).

-This also includes a helpful resource for codes for commonly used R plots and a [command line "cheat sheet"](Command-Line/command_line_cheat_sheet.md) to keep on hand.
+This also includes a helpful resource for codes for commonly used R plots and a command line ["cheat sheet"](Command-Line/command_line_cheat_sheet.md) to keep on hand.

 ## Course Schedule